nodenv/node-build-update-defs/README.md

 ## Installation

-Recommended installation is via git clone into your nodenv root, as per below.
+Recommended installation is via Git clone into your nodenv root, as per below.
-However, this plugin may also be installed via homebrew or npm.
+However, this plugin may also be installed via Homebrew or npm.
 If installed outside of `NODENV_ROOT`, you must ensure its `share/node-build` directory has been added to the `NODE_BUILD_DEFINITIONS` path.

 ### Installing with Git